Monday, September 23, 2024

 The approach is fairly straight forward - the detected count rate in CPS (Counts-per-second) coming out of the detector and into the MCU is converted into an audio tone with the same frequency - i.e. 200 CPS will produce 200Hz tone and 1000 CPS will produce 1 kHz tone.

-Due to a lucky coincidence, the detectors we use, especially the 63mm NaI(Tl) crystals produce around 180 - 230 CPS as a background level which a really good starting point and overall detector sensitivity and rate response work well with such direct conversion.
+Due to a lucky coincidence, the detectors we use, especially the 63mm NaI(Tl) crystals produce around 180 - 230 CPS as a background level which is a really good starting point and the overall detector sensitivity and rate response work pretty well with such direct conversion.

-As the count rate increases though, the tone frequency will increase (as expected) and this could become a problem at some point when the count rate gets really high (7000 - 8000 CPS) - nobody likes these very high audio frequencies (certainly not the dogs and the mine bats :-) - such high pitch is not the most pleasant thing to listen to.
-Not to mention it becomes quite difficult to hear variations in the frequency in this high frequency range.
+As the count rate increases though, the tone frequency will increase (as expected) and this could become a problem at some point when the count rate gets really high (above 7000 - 8000 CPS) - nobody likes these very high pitch audio frequencies (certainly not the dogs and the mine bats :-) - such high pitch is not the most pleasant thing to listen to.
+Not to mention it becomes quite difficult to hear small variations in the frequency within this high frequency range.

-To combat this problem, the "classic" version of the Gamma Dog always starts the frequency generation at the set squelch level - this way if Squelch is set to 7000 CPS, and detected rate is around 7000 CPS the tone frequency will be low - less than a hundred Hertz, opposed to a 7 kHz tone.
+To combat this problem, the "classic" version of the Gamma Dog always starts the frequency generation at the set squelch level - this way if Squelch is set to 7000 CPS, and detected rate is around 7000 CPS the tone frequency will be low - less than a hundred Hertz (whatever difference is needed to break through the Squelch Threshold) , opposed to a 7 kHz tone.

-In my Advanced version of the Gamma Dog, the system for rate-to-tone conversion is further improved and offers the user a whole toolset of conversion options.
+In my Gamma Dog+, the system for rate-to-tone conversion is further improved and offers the user a toolset of numerous conversion options.
 These options afford greater control over how the Frequency Audio Response to the Count Rate conversion is taking place, customizing it for different applications and listening preferences.

 The "xL" indicates Logarithmic Scale conversion (selectable when in Continuously Open Squelch Mode / "#" by using the Soft Key)

-In a nutshell, AFM in some of the options is a Multiplication Factor that is applied to the count rate when it is converted to tone:
+In a nutshell, AFM (in some of the options) is a Multiplication Factor that is applied to the count rate while converted to tone:

 The first few options are self-explanatory - if x0.5 is selected, the rate is divided by 2 before it determines the frequency of the tone - i.e. 200 CPS rate will produce 100Hz tone, 210 CPS will produce 105 Hz and so forth.
 It halves the base frequency but also the steps between changes.
 On the other end, with x2 selected, 200 CPS will produce a 400 Hz tone and 210 CPS will produce a 420 Hz tone.
 The default value of x1 is the direct 1:1 conversion.